TNM staging system

-The TNM staging system for all solid tumors was devised by Pierre Denoix between 1943 and 1952, using the size and extension of the primary tumor, its lymphatic involvement, and the presence of metastases to classify the progression of cancer.
+The TNM staging system for all solid tumors was devised by Pierre Denoix of the Institut Gustave Roussy between 1943 and 1952, using the size and extension of the primary tumor, its lymphatic involvement, and the presence of metastases to classify the progression of cancer.

 General outline

 The TNM classification comprises staging algorithms for almost all cancers, with the primary exception of pediatric cancers.
 The general outline for the TNM classification is below.
 The values in parentheses give a range of what can be used for all cancer types, but not all cancers use this full range.